 In 2018, this digital form of entertainment captured the attention of nearly 400 million viewers worldwide.
 Currently, Asia has the largest fanbase of eSports but this is gradually changing.
 26% of all internet users in the UK and the US have watched eSports within the last twelve months.
 If you are someone who participates in competitive gaming, you can earn as much as 100 million dollars in just a couple of hours.

 There’s a stereotype that most people watching eSports are males living in their mom’s basement.
 However, that is far from the truth.
 The demographic is made up of 62% men and 38% women.
 Also, 33% of the audience consists of people aged 16 to 24 years old, 37% is 25 to 34 years old and the remaining 30% is over 35 years old.
 Additionally, most of the users earn an average salary and live either with their partner or at their parents.
 Thus breaking the traditional view of gamers as we know it.

 As for why people watch others playing video games, many viewers want to either learn from the best or simply to be entertained by great and funny players.
 Because many gamers who record live will often also make hilarious comments or respond to fan comments and questions as they play.
 High-level gamers can be compared to real sports heroes or even influencers (or “creators”) as we know them today.

 How to establish yourself in the eSport universe

 It’s becoming difficult to reach Gen Z and at a time when Instagram is becoming more like Facebook in terms of ads and sponsored content, brands need to up their game.
-Thus this digital world is an attractive place to be present since many young people are spending time on Twitch TV, YouTube and eSports! amongst other platforms.
+Thus this digital world is an attractive place to be present since many young people are spending time on Twitch TV, YouTube, and Mixer amongst other platforms.
 Here are a couple of ways to promote your brand within the eSports world: